Author Stories • Narrative Craft

 Interviewer: Ishan, your work spans genres yet feels philosophically connected.
 What core ideology guides the stories you choose to tell?

 Ishan: I try to write stories that function like exploratory labs.
 Every project begins with a systems question: how does one shift in perspective ripple through a community, a family, or a technology stack?
-My credo is that fiction should surface the invisible architecture of power and empathy.
-If the story does not alter how a reader maps the world after the final page, I know I have not gone deep enough.

 Interviewer: Your drafts often weave research notes, found documents, and lyrical scenes.
 How do you design structure without losing emotional momentum?